ronniedroid/ergomina/README.md

 # ergomina
-A handwired split keyboard with 40 keys
+A handwired split 65% keyboard using the RP2040